kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 - it tests only GA, non-optional features or APIs (e.g., no alpha or beta endpoints, no feature flags required, no deprecated features)
-- it is non-privileged (e.g., does not require root on nodes, access to raw network interfaces, or cluster admin permissions)
+- it does not require write access to nodes, including tainting and labeling
+- it does not require use of or access to node-level resources such as host network, host port, node ports, host path, host IPC, root-on-node, and similar functions

+For convenience, the Base profile can be run with two different focuses - one for User level workloads and one for ClusterAdmin workloads.
+While any conformant cluster must be able to meet the entire Base profile, this allows ordinary users to validate the conformance of their clusters for typical workloads.

-### Privileged Profile Requirements
+### Node Admin Profile Requirements

-Tests are eligible for the Privileged profile if:
+Tests are eligible for the Node Admin profile if:

 - it tests only GA, non-optional features or APIs (e.g., no alpha or beta endpoints, no feature flags required, no deprecated features)